 Let’s talk about creativity!

-I had the privilege to interview Amma Marfo, a professional speaker and author with a background in student life and higher ed communications, a couple of weeks ago to talk about her keynote, creativity in general and within higher education.
+I had the privilege to interview Amma Marfo, a professional speaker and author with a background in student life and higher ed communications to talk about her keynote, creativity in general and within higher education.
 After this short conversation, I felt energized and really excited about this talk.

-I’m really bummed I won’t be able to listen to Amma as I can’t attend the conference this year – even though I will make a short appearance thanks to the magic of video to introduce this fantastic speaker and professional to the conference audience on July 25 (in just 2 weeks now!).
+I was really bummed to miss the keynote even though I made a short appearance thanks to the magic of video to introduce this fantastic speaker and professional to the conference audience on July 24.

 In the professional certificate 8-week online course I teach on social media marketing for higher education, I always try to help my students think creatively and strategically in their social media work.